"James T. Majewski’s every movement is an explosion."

-James T. Majewski is an American stage, film, and voice actor based in New York City, whose work has been seen both internationally and across the United States.
+James T. Majewski is an American actor and theater director based in New York City, whose work has been seen both internationally and across the United States.

 At the 2019 Edinburgh Fringe Festival, James performed in the premiere production and festival-long run of here comes the tide / there goes the girl, by New York City playwright and member of Ensemble Studio Theatre's YOUNGBLOOD collective, Nadja Leonard-Hooper,

 In Los Angeles, James worked as a collaborator with the international interdisciplinary artist group DREAM WALKER and was a featured performer in their 2018 multimedia immersive performance, Dreamscape, first conceived in residency at Automata in downtown LA, and later presented variously at Thymele Arts in Hollywood and as part of the biennial Public Urban Multisensory Presentations (PUMP) Festival.

 Originally from the Washington, D.C. metro area, James was an Artistic Associate with the now-defunct Brave Spirits Theatre.
 James performed in several plays with Brave Spirits, one of which, The Bloody Banquet, featured James in the first professional production of the Jacobean revenge tragedy in nearly 400 years.

 James originated the role of The Art Object in the world-premiere production of OBIE Lifetime Achievement Award-winning playwright Caridad Svich’s Magnificent Waste (Factory 449: A Theatre Collective), and was acclaimed for his performance of the titular role in D.C.
 NPR station WAMU’s radio broadcast of Romeo and Juliet (Lean and Hungry Theater), rebroadcast on KUT/FM Austin, Texas and Sirius XM Book Radio.

-Select Washington area credits include leading the premiere production of a new translation of Albert Camus’ Les Justes (WSC Avant-Bard), Richard Foreman’s Paradise Hotel (Washington Shakespeare Co.), roles in Hamlet, Macbeth, and Twelfth Night (VpStart Crow), as well as at Round House Theatre, Molotov Theatre Group, and Upper Room Theater.
+Select Washington area credits include leading the premiere production of a new translation of Albert Camus’ Les Justes (WSC Avant-Bard), Richard Foreman’s Paradise Hotel (Capital Fringe), roles in Hamlet, Macbeth, and Twelfth Night (VpStart Crow), as well as with Molotov Theatre Group.

 James received his MFA in Acting from the California Institute of the Arts in Los Angeles and earned his BA in Philosophy summa cum laude from the Pontifical College Josephinum in Columbus, OH.
 He lives in New York City with his wife and two sons.

 "James Majewski has brought this character to light in a way that really hasn’t been done before.